Top of the page

 Your risk rises if you misuse opioids, take high doses, have certain health problems, or if you've overdosed before.
-You're also at higher risk if you use them with another substance or take illegal opioids, or if you used them regularly and then take them again after you'd cut back or stopped.
+You're also at higher risk if you use them with another substance, like alcohol, or take illegal opioids, or if you used them regularly and then take them again after you'd cut back or stopped.

 Opioids can cause serious problems if you misuse them.
 They can even cause death.
 But there are things you can do to help keep yourself safe.

 Follow all dose instructions.
 Never share your medicines with others.